-Tanning under the sun or a sunlamp gives protection that is equivalent to a sun protection factor (SPF) of 4 or less, which translates into a little extra time in the sun before you start to burn.
-But the larger issue is that any change in skin color is a sign of damage from ultraviolet (UV) radiation.
+Tanning under the sun or a sunlamp gives protection that is equivalent to a sun protection factor (SPF) of 4 or less.
+But the larger issue is that any change in skin color from tanning is a sign of damage from ultraviolet (UV) radiation.
 Repeated exposure to UV radiation — whether from the sun or a tanning bed — increases your risk of premature skin aging and skin cancer.

-- Avoid extended sun exposure between 10 a.m. and 4 p.m.
-The sun's rays are much stronger during these hours.
+- Avoid sun exposure between 10 a.m. and 4 p.m.
+The sun's rays are strongest during these hours.

-Some people have medical conditions, such as polymorphous light eruption, that may require small, incremental exposures to UV light before a vacation to prevent flare-ups.
-Talk to your doctor before beginning a regimented sunbathing program if you need to treat or prevent a skin condition.
+Some people have medical conditions that may require a few short exposures to UV light before summer or a sunny vacation, to prevent flare-ups.
+Talk with your doctor before doing this.

 - Young AR, et al. Sunburn. http://www.uptodate.com/home.
 Accessed March 14, 2014.

 - Quatrano NA, et al. Current principles of sunscreen use in children.
 Current Opinion in Pediatrics.
 2013;25:122.

 - Baron ED.
 Selection of sunscreen and sun-protective measures. http://www.uptodate.com/home.
 Accessed March 14, 2014.

 - Diaz JH, et al. Sun exposure behavior and protection: Recommendations for travelers.
 Journal of Travel Medicine.
 2013;20:108.

 - FDA sheds light on sunscreens.
 U.S. Food and Drug Administration. http://www.fda.gov/ForConsumers/ConsumerUpdates/ucm258416.htm.
 Accessed March 14, 2014.